Home Battery Storage Cost in the UK: 2026 Prices, Installation & Payback

-Whether you’re adding a battery to an existing solar system or installing one without solar panels, this guide covers what you can expect to pay, what affects the cost, and whether battery storage is actually worth it.
+Whether you are adding a battery to an existing solar system, installing one with new solar panels, or buying home battery storage without solar, this guide explains what you can expect to pay, what affects the cost, and whether battery storage is actually worth it.

 PS We offer MCS-certified battery installation nationwide.
 Simply answer these questions, get your fixed price and arrange your free design.